DPhil in Statistics

 In the DPhil in Statistics, you will investigate a particular project in depth and write a thesis which makes a significant contribution to the field.
 You will acquire a wide range of research and transferable skills, as well as in-depth knowledge, understanding and expertise in your chosen field of research.
 You will become part of a vibrant community of researchers.

-Much of the department’s research is either explicitly interdisciplinary or draws its motivation from application areas, ranging from genetics, immunoinformatics, bioinformatics and finance to the social sciences The department is also part of a number of Centres for Doctoral Training (CDT) which admit graduate students:
+Much of the department’s research is either explicitly interdisciplinary or draws its motivation from application areas, ranging from genetics, immunoinformatics, bioinformatics and cheminformatics, to finance and the social sciences The department is also part of a number of Centres for Doctoral Training (CDT) which admit graduate students: